Freelunch-AI/docs/design_notes.md

 - NNs (natural & artificial) work very well because they mimic or compositional world, where everething is a building block built out of smaller building blocks.

 * \*\* LLM ideas:

+- LLM should be trained/fine-tuned with RAG in mind, to be just a resoning machine (which also enables it to be much smaller).
+They should be penalized for outputing stuff that couldnt be resoned just based on input.

 - Making an agent reflect on its behaviour and improve: in LLM orchestrators, you shoudlnt make vanilla LLM API calls, you should finetune it with knowledge of the workflow and put the workflow context into the prompt at each step call.
 Doing this enables you to then finetune the same LLM with with feedback on the whole orchestration process, which then will make each step better afterwards.